Show Don't Tell: How to Record a Software Demo Video

 7. Edit the video

 Once you’ve recorded everything for your software demo video, it’s time to edit.
 There are various video editing software solutions available that are great even for beginners.
+You can also use pitch presentation templates to spice up your video and make it look more professional.

 When editing your demo video, it is important to stick to the script and remember what you’re trying to achieve.
 Your visuals should show the software in real-life situations, and the titles, voiceover, or captions should explain what the software is doing at any given point.